What Are The Benefits Of Community College?

 By Jane Parent

 Perhaps the most cost-effective way to cut the costs of a four-year college degree is to spend two years at community college, then transfer to a four-year institution.
 What is community college?
-Sometimes called junior colleges, community colleges are nonresidential, local two-year schools that provide affordable post-secondary education as a pathway to a four-year degree.
-But once enrolled, how can students successfully stay on track?
+Sometimes called junior colleges, community colleges are nonresidential, local two-year schools.
+They provide affordable post-secondary education as a pathway to a four-year degree.
+But once your going to community college, how can students successfully stay on track?

 Choose a major.

 Pick a major early, and determine the best courses to take to meet those requirements.
-Do the prerequisites in community college, so you’re ready to jump into your required (for your major) courses when you get to the bachelor’s-degree-granting institution.
-Completing those general requirement credit hours for much less tuition is one of the major benefits of community college.
+Do the prerequisites while you’re going to community college, so you’re ready to jump into your required (for your major) courses when you get to the bachelor’s-degree-granting institution.
+You’ll complete those general requirement credit hours for much less tuition.
+That is one of the major benefits of going to community college.
 Mapping out your courses carefully will help you save time, money, and credits.

 Know what actually transfers.

-Make sure you are picking courses that will transfer to the four-year school you plan to attend.
+Make sure you are picking courses that will transfer when you’re transferring from community college to university.
 Many states have “articulation agreements”—negotiated documents that make clear what’s required to transfer from one higher education institution to another.
 “Our articulation agreement shows exactly what classes the student is taking, what classes they need, and how those credits will transfer,” says Katie Nielsen, director of admissions at Utah State University.